brianguenter/Julia-Programming-Workflow/Workflow.md

 Starting from the `julia` prompt you can enter the different REPL modes by typing:
 * `?` help mode: get documentation on functions.
 * `]` package mode: add, remove, list, etc. packages to your project.
 * `;` shell mode: execute command line functions.
-Works in Linux but not in Windows.
+This mode works in Linux but not in Windows.
 To exit any of these modes use backspace.

 Finding out how to type a symbol.
 Type ? at the REPL prompt to enter help mode then copy and paste the symbol into the REPL and hit enter: